YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/contributing.rst

 The CI is required to go green for merging.
 New contributors need a CI run to be triggered by a maintainer before their PRs take up computing resources.
 It's a single click from the github web interface.
-We test on various platforms, compilers.
+We test on various platforms and compilers.
 Sanitizer builds are only tested on the main branch.